HEADSHOTS FOR DANCERS: A Portfolio That Will Get You Booked

 Headshots for Dancers: KNOW YOUR GOALS

 What jobs do you wish to get booked for?
 Is it a music video, an ad campaign or a theatre play?
-Do your research in advance and come to your photoshoot with a clear vision of how your portfolio should look like.
+Do your research in advance and come to your photoshoot with a clear vision of how your dance portfolio should look like.
 You need to be certain on what kind of shots you’re going to need for specific jobs.

 So now, when you’re ready with the knowledge of WHAT you need for your DREAM job, work as a team with your photographer.
-Ask for an advice on your hair/makeup or if the pose you’re trying to hold is flattering enough.
+Ask for an advice on your hair/makeup for your dance headshots or if the pose you’re trying to hold is flattering enough.
 Team work leads to great images!
 Believe me.

 You don’t have to spend a fortune on your headshots, but if you want to be taken seriously you need to invest in your professional image.
 Headshots for dancers can range from about £100 to whopping £400 depending on your wishes as well as location in the U.K.

 That’s the last stage of your preparation.
 Whoohoo!
 Now you know the big WHY for doing all this.
 At this point your job is to make sure you look your very best on the day of the photoshoot.

 As simple as it sounds, take care of your skin, your hair.
 Good night sleep before the shoot is crucial.
 Don’t forget about food before the spotlight, but keep it healthy and light.
 You don’t want to feel bloated or weak in front of the camera, so try to find the balance.
-Learn more about how to look your best for your upcoming photoshoot HERE.
+Learn more about beauty photoshoot prep and how to look your best for your upcoming photo session.

 Lastly, MAKE SURE YOU’RE HAPPY with the results you see.
 If there’s something you’re not entirely happy with, SAY IT!
 Don’t be shy, be vocal about your opinion.